tinygo-org/tinygo-site/content/usage/basic.md

 To build and then flash a basic blink program for an Circuit Playground Express,

 - Plug your Circuit Playground Express into your computer's USB port.
 - Press the "RESET" button on the board two times to get the Circuit Playground Express board ready to receive code.
+If you just received the board, it will be running MakeCode, so press the "RESET" button just once.
+Either way, the NeoPixel LEDs should turn all green.
 - The Circuit Playground Express board will appear to your computer like a USB drive.
 Determine the path to the board, for example on Linux it will be something like `/media/[USERNAME]/[NAME OF THE BOARD]`.
 - Run the following command, substituing the correct name for the board from the previous step: